Home » Computer Guides » Computer Tech Guides » How To Create An ISO File From A Disc.

 Although Windows doesn’t create ISO files, it will mount them as virtual drives (virtual CDs or DVDs).

-Navigate to your ISO file and then right click on it to open the options menu.
+To mount an ISO navigate to your file and then right click on it to open the options menu.

 In Windows 10, left Mount.